This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook noodles as directed on the package.
+• Cook 1 pound of fettuccine noodles as directed on the package.

-• Add whipping cream and bring to a simmer.
-Add 1 cup Parmesan Cheese and mix well.
-(Sauce will thicken up)
+• Add 1 pint heavy whipping cream and bring to a simmer.
+Add 1 cup parmesan cheese and mix well.
+(Sauce will thicken).

 • Add pasta and mix until covered.
-Top with garlic pepper (salt if needed) and more Parmesan Cheese.
+Top with ½ teaspoon garlic pepper and more parmesan cheese.

 Video